casdoor/casdoor-website/docs/integration/java/Pulsar-manager.md

 Enable this switch to send code and state to the back-end.

-You can find the switch on line 80 of `pulsar-manager/front-end/src/router/index.js`.
+The switch is on line 80 of `pulsar-manager/front-end/src/router/index.js`.

 ![frontSwitch](/img/integration/java/Pulsar-manager/frontSwitch.png)